Setting up a keyboard in a different language? What?

 Have you ever encountered the stickers that you can place on your keyboard, showing the locations of a different language’s keys in addition to your own?
 This is a similar idea; it actually goes hand-in-hand.
 What is the point of having the stickers if you can’t type in that language anyways?
 That’s exactly what this fixes.
 Instead of typing in English, when you hit the keys, letters from a different alphabet – whichever one you have set up and selected – will appear.

-Go to the start menu (the flag on blue in the bottom left corner of your screen, on the task bar), and open the control panel.
+Go to the start menu, and open the control panel.